Cops and Donuts: Michigan Bakery Proves It’s Not Just a Stereotype

 Cops love doughnuts– it’s a stereotype we’ve all seen, heard, and accepted.
 But recently, a few police officers in Michigan took the career and food pairing stereotype and turned it into a successful business.

+There were an estimated 780,000 police officers in the U.S, in 2012, and by 2022, the country is expected to hire an additional 41,000.
 According to Click on Detroit, a few police officers from Clare, Michigan decided to take a doughnut shop that was going out of business and turn it into something really sweet.
 Since their first shop opened up, they have expanded their doughnut chain to six locations.

 There are about 1.5 billion gallons of ice cream and similar desserts produced in the United States each year.
 While ice cream is a popular treat, nothing truly compares to a good doughnut.
 The Cops and Doughnuts website gives a little background into what sparked the initial purchase.

 “There is a doughnut shop and bakery in Clare, Michigan that has been in constant operation since 1896.
 This foundation business was within weeks of closing when the members of the Clare Police Department came to the rescue.
 All of them.
 That’s right, all nine members of the local police department banded together to save this historic business,” the website says.

 At the shop, you can find some delicious treats with police-officer position related names.
 You can indulge in a “felony fritter” or a “nightstick” and wash them down with a hot cup of coffee.
 The chain has started selling their very own K-Cups, so if you love their coffee just as much as you love their doughnuts, you’re in luck!